shalgrim/advent_of_code_2018/notes.md

 2. Figuring out if that corner is within the bot's range

 Okay, I think I have enough to go then

+...

+I've tried BFS and DFS but both have some serious flaws that make it take forever.

+The problem with DFS is that spend a ton of time early on going down paths you have no business going down.
+Like, the first point is always the upper left corner, and there are just so many subprisms to go through before you get to a reasonable answer where you can start to go through fewer subprisms.
+This is bad enough in the test case where it takes 16 seconds to resolve, but in the actual problem it runs for a long time before even finding the first "best" solution...I haven't seen it get there yet.

+The problem with BFS is that you get ties and so have to consider lots of potential subprisms.

+I think a reasonable solution might be:

+1. Get a baseline: do a dumb BFS where, in the case of a tie, you just pick the first one
+2. Do a DFS where you've already set the baseline